 Automated Clinical Scheduling

 Through a series of meetings, the Pittsburgh team sat down with their AllofE project manager and implementation manager to define their scheduling rules, including timely patient care, D3 and D4 team matchups, number of students per rotation, and availability in morning and afternoon sessions.
-Marnie said she had been reluctant at first, but was relieved to find AllofE spoke her language.
+Marnie said she had been reluctant at first, but she was very relieved to learn that AllofE really spoke her language.
 With eduSched’s automated scheduler, AllofE customized the scheduling algorithms based on university requirements and rules to generate an optimized schedule for Pittsburgh School of Dentistry Year 3 and Year 4 students.